sillvva/utils/README.md

 - `isObject` - Checks if a value is an object (not null)
 - `isUndefined` - Checks if a value is undefined
 - `isNull` - Checks if a value is null
-- `isNullish` - Checks if a value is null or undefined
+- `isNullish` - Checks if a value is null or undefined:
+- `isDefined` - Checks if a value is defined (not null or undefined)
+- `isInstanceOfClass` - Checks if a value is an instance of a class
+- `isOneOf` - Checks if a value is one of the allowed values
 - `isTupleOf` - Checks if an array has exactly the specified length (e.g., `isTupleOf(numbers, 2)` asserts `[number, number]`)
 - `isTupleOfAtLeast` - Checks if an array has at least the specified length (e.g., `isTupleOfAtLeast(numbers, 2)` asserts `[number, number, ...number[]]`)